deepmodeling/abacus-develop/README.md

 # Communicating and making contributions

-We also provide some [information](docs/CONTRIBUTING.md) on how to make contributions to ABACUS.
+If you find a bug or have some questions, please refer to our GitHub [issue tracker](https://github.com/deepmodeling/abacus-develop/issues), and our developers are willing to help.
+We also provide guidelines on how to make contributions to ABACUS.

 - [Structure of the package](docs/CONTRIBUTING.md#structure-of-the-package)
 - [Submitting an Issue](docs/CONTRIBUTING.md#submitting-an-issue)